 Figure~\ref{fig:fig3} presents an illustration, where the task bundle consists of $K = 5$ threads.
-For simplicity, assume that in each time unit a fixed amount of $N_t = N = 64$ data units can be handled.
-For a given algorithm $\mathcal{L}$, the task bundle is $(.5,.6, \mathcal{L})$-CoRE learnable, because there exists a computational resource scheduling strategy $\psi$ that can enable $\mathcal{L}$ to successfully learn three out of the total five threads given a data throughput $\eta = 50\%$.
-As Figure~\ref{fig:fig3} shows, $\psi$ allocates computational resources that can handle $\eta N = 32$ data units equally to threads 1 and 3 in $t_0 \sim t_1$.
-Thread 1 continues to get resources that can handle 16 data units until its learning successfully completes at $t_3$; the remaining resources that can handle 16 data units are allocated to threads 2 and 3 equally in $t_1 \sim t_3$.
-In $t_3 \sim t_4$ threads 2 and 3 each receives computational resources that can handle 8 more data units because thread 1 does not require resources any more.
-Thread 4 comes at $t_4$, while $\psi$ decides to allocate all computational resources to threads 3 and 4 as it feels pessimistic about thread 2.
-At $t_5$, thread 5 comes, and because its lifespan is quite short, $\psi$ decides to allocate it as many resources as possible, until the learning of thread 5 fails at $t_7$.
-At $t_6$, $\psi$ feels very optimistic about thread 3, and therefore, it decides to allocate it all remaining resources, at the cost of sacrificing thread 4 temporarily.
+For simplicity, assume that in each time unit $N_t = N = 64$ data units can be handled.
+Note that CoRE-learning allows the beginning time $b_k$ and deadline time $d_k$ of the task thread $\mathcal{T}_k = (\D_k, b_k, d_k)$ to be any real value, while in this figure we assume that they are rounded up for a better illustration.
+For a given algorithm $\mathcal{L}$, the task bundle is $(.5,.6, \mathcal{L})$-CoRE learnable, because there exists a scheduling strategy $\psi$ that enables $\mathcal{L}$ to successfully learn three out of the total five threads given a data throughput $\eta = 50\%$.
+As Figure~\ref{fig:fig3} shows, $\psi$ allocates resource that can handle $\eta N = 32$ data units equally to threads 1 and 3 in $t_0 \sim t_1$.
+Thread 1 continues to get resource that can handle 16 data units until it completes at $t_3$; the remaining resource that can handle 16 data units are allocated to threads 2 and 3 equally in $t_1 \sim t_3$.
+In $t_3 \sim t_4$ threads 2 and 3 each receives resource that can handle 8 more data units because thread 1 does not require resource anymore.
+Thread 4 comes at $t_4$, while $\psi$ decides to allocate all resource to threads 3 and 4 as it feels pessimistic about thread 2.
+At $t_5$, thread 5 comes, and because its lifespan is quite short, $\psi$ decides to allocate it as many resource as possible, until the learning of thread 5 fails at $t_7$.
+At $t_6$, $\psi$ feels very optimistic about thread 3, and therefore, it decides to give it all remaining resource, at the cost of sacrificing thread 4 temporarily.
 At $t_7$ there are only threads 2 and 4 alive.
-Finally, threads 2 and 5 fail for different reasons: thread 2 fails because of unsatisfactory learning performance, violating condition (2b), whereas thread 5 fails to be completed before the deadline, violating condition (2a).
+Finally, threads 2 and 5 fail for different reasons: thread 2 fails because of unsatisfactory learning performance, violating condition (2b), whereas thread 5 fails to complete before the deadline, violating condition (2a).